ahaque/hive-hbase-rdf/README.md

 19. Review your settings and click ‘Create Job Flow’.
 20. The cluster will take 3-5 minutes to fully initialize.

 Determine Split Keys & Create HBase Table
 --------------
-Prerequisites:
-Full dataset file must be located on HDFS.
+1. Move the dataset file to a location on HDFS.

-1. Create a list of all unique subjects that appear in the dataset.
+2. Create a list of all unique subjects that appear in the dataset.
 Depending on the dataset you are running (BSBM or DBPedia), you may have to recreate the KeyProcessor.jar file.
-Run the command:

-hadoop jar KeyProcessor.jar <INPUT_DATASET_FILE> <OUTPUT_FOLDER>
+		Run: `hadoop jar KeyProcessor.jar <INPUT_DATASET_FILE> <OUTPUT_FOLDER>`

-Example: hadoop jar KeyProcessor.jar /data/bsbm_10M.nt /user/hadoop/bsbm-keys
+		Example: `hadoop jar KeyProcessor.jar /data/bsbm_10M.nt /user/hadoop/bsbm-keys`

-2. Determine the keys that will be used to divide the data evenly among the cluster.
-Run the command: hadoop jar hadoop-core-1.0.4.jar org.apache.hadoop.mapreduce.lib.partition.InputSampler -r <CLUSTER_SIZE> -inFormat org.apache.hadoop.mapreduce.lib.input.SequenceFileInputFormat -keyClass org.apache.hadoop.io.Text -splitRandom <PROBABILITY> <NUMBER_OF_SAMPLES> <NUMBER_OF_SPLITS_EXAMINED> <PATH_TO_KEYS_ON_HDFS> <OUTPUT_LOCATION>
+3. Determine the keys that will be used to divide the data evenly among the cluster.

-Example:
+		Run: `hadoop jar hadoop-core-1.0.4.jar org.apache.hadoop.mapreduce.lib.partition.InputSampler -r <CLUSTER_SIZE> -inFormat org.apache.hadoop.mapreduce.lib.input.SequenceFileInputFormat -keyClass org.apache.hadoop.io.Text -splitRandom <PROBABILITY> <NUMBER_OF_SAMPLES> <NUMBER_OF_SPLITS_EXAMINED> <PATH_TO_KEYS_ON_HDFS> <OUTPUT_LOCATION>`
-hadoop jar hadoop-core-1.0.4.jar org.apache.hadoop.mapreduce.lib.partition.InputSampler -r 16 -inFormat org.apache.hadoop.mapreduce.lib.input.SequenceFileInputFormat -keyClass org.apache.hadoop.io.Text -splitRandom 0.1 2000000 200 /dbp-keys /dbp-keyresult
+		Example: `hadoop jar hadoop-core-1.0.4.jar org.apache.hadoop.mapreduce.lib.partition.InputSampler -r 16 -inFormat org.apache.hadoop.mapreduce.lib.input.SequenceFileInputFormat -keyClass org.apache.hadoop.io.Text -splitRandom 0.1 2000000 200 /dbp-keys /dbp-keyresult`

-3. Look at the output from the InputSampler.
+4. Look at the output from the InputSampler.
 Take these keys and insert them into the CreateHBaseTable.java file.
 Generate the jar file.

-4. Create the HBase table by executing the CreateHBaseTable java/jar file.
+5. Create the HBase table by executing the CreateHBaseTable java/jar file.

-5. Create the HBase StoreFiles.
+6. Create the HBase StoreFiles.
 		Run: `hadoop jar MRLoad.jar <TABLE_NAME> <ZOOKEEPER_QUORUM> <DATASET_FILE> <OUTPUT_DIRECTORY_FOR_STOREFILES>`
 		Example: `hadoop jar MRLoad.jar rdf1 ec2-23-20-000-00.compute-1.amazonaws.com /MRLoad/input/dataset.nt /MRLoad/output`
-6. Load the StoreFiles into HBase.
+7. Load the StoreFiles into HBase.
 		Run: `hbase org.apache.hadoop.hbase.mapreduce.LoadIncrementalHFiles <PATH_TO_STOREFILES> <TABLE_NAME>`
 		Example: `hbase org.apache.hadoop.hbase.mapreduce.LoadIncrementalHFiles hdfs:///MRLoad/output rdf1`
-7. The dataset has now been loaded into HBase.
+8. The dataset has now been loaded into HBase.